Lee Yoo-young: Early life and education

 Lee was born in Nowon District, Seoul, South Korea on December 8, 1989.
-As a child, she was extremely shy and timid, often avoiding eye contact with others.
-Despite her desire to socialize with friends, she faced harassment and ostracism.
-Upon entering high school, she made a conscious effort to make friends, leading to a transformation in her personality.
-However, she faced difficulties at home—her parents were very strict and provided her with little pocket money, making it hard for her to socialize with friends.
-When she turned 20, she decided to start earning her own money to gain more freedom.
-She worked various part-time jobs, including as a hairdresser assistant at a hair salon.
+During her childhood, she reportedly experienced significant social anxiety and interpersonal difficulties, including ostracism by peers.
+She underwent a personality shift during her high school years as a result of deliberate efforts to improve her social interactions.
+Due to strict parental supervision and limited financial support, Lee began working various part-time positions upon reaching the age of 20 to achieve financial independence, including a role as a hairdresser's assistant.

-Lee was "street cast" many times.
-In 2010, she eventually decided to pursue acting and enrolled in the acting department at the Korea National University of Arts.
-Lee was a part of the Class of 2010 in the Department of Acting at Korea National University of Arts, along with classmates Kim Go-eun, Park So-dam, Ahn Eun-jin, Lee Sang-yi, Kim Sung-cheol, Cha Seo-won, and Lee Hwi-jong.
+Following multiple scouting offers from casting agents, Lee began pursuing an acting career in 2010.
+She enrolled in the Department of Acting at the Korea National University of Arts.
+She was a part of the "Legendary Class of 2010," a cohort that included notable peers such as Kim Go-eun and Park So-dam.
+Actors who are from the same cohort include Ahn Eun-jin, Lee Sang-yi, Kim Sung-cheol, Cha Seo-won, and Lee Hwi-jong.

 Career

+2012–2014: Early works and critical breakthrough
-In 2012, Lee began her acting career in the short film Flowers Do Not Wither... and went on to appear in a couple more short films.

-She made her feature film debut in 2014 in Cho Geun-hyun's film Late Spring.
-Her role, Min-kyung, a widow who became a nude model to support her two children.'
-Her portrayal as strong women dealing with trauma, earned her Best Actress at the 14th Milan Film Festival, making her the first Korean to receive the honor.
+Lee began her professional career in 2012 with the short film Flowers Do Not Wither..., followed by several additional short film appearances.
+In 2014, She made her feature film debut in Cho Geun-hyun's film Late Spring.
+Her portrayal of Min-kyung, a widow working as a nude model to support her two children,' earned her the Best Actress award at the 14th Milan Film Festival, making her the first Korean actor to receive the honor.

-Lee continued to portray strong women dealing with trauma in films such as The Treacherous and The Accidental Detective.
-In the period thriller film The Treacherous, directed by Min Kyu-dong, directed by Min Kyu-dong, Lee portrayed Seol Jung-mae, a character who competes with Dan-hee (played by Lim Ji-yeon) to win the affections of King Yeonsan.
-She received the Rookie Actress Award at the 36th Blue Dragon Film Awards for her portrayal.
+Between 2014 and 2015, Lee appeared in various films, often portraying characters navigating traumatic circumstances, including roles in The Treacherous and The Accidental Detective.
+In the period thriller film The Treacherous, directed by Min Kyu-dong, Lee portrayed Seol Jung-mae, a character who competes with Dan-hee (played by Lim Ji-yeon) to win the affections of King Yeonsan.
+For her performance as Seol Jung-mae, she received the Rookie Actress Award at the 36th Blue Dragon Film Awards.
 In August 2015, Lee started filming Hong Sang-soo's film Yourself and Yours.
-Lee can't help but feel nervous because Director Hong Sang-soo's film have a lot of particularly long lines.
-The film was screened at the 2016 Toronto International Film Festival.
+She noted the difficulty of the role, citing the director's characteristic use of extensive dialogue.
+The film subsequently premiered at the 2016 Toronto International Film Festival.